littlefs-project/littlefs/DESIGN.md

 This leaves us with an interesting set of limitations that can be simplified to three strong requirements:

-1. **Fail-safe** - This is actually the main goal of the littlefs and the focus of this project.
-Embedded systems are usually designed without a shutdown routine and a notable lack of user interface for recovery, so filesystems targeting embedded systems should be prepared to lose power an any given time.
+1. **Power-loss resilient** - This is the main goal of the littlefs and the focus of this project.
+Embedded systems are usually designed without a shutdown routine and a notable lack of user interface for recovery, so filesystems targeting embedded systems must be prepared to lose power an any given time.

-   Despite this state of things, there are very few embedded filesystems that handle power loss in a reasonable manner, and can become corrupted if the user is unlucky enough.
+   Despite this state of things, there are very few embedded filesystems that handle power loss in a reasonable manner, and most can become corrupted if the user is unlucky enough.

-2. **Wear awareness** - Due to the destructive nature of flash, most flash chips have a limited number of erase cycles, usually in the order of around 100,000 erases per block for NOR flash.
+2. **Wear leveling** - Due to the destructive nature of flash, most flash chips have a limited number of erase cycles, usually in the order of around 100,000 erases per block for NOR flash.
 Filesystems that don't take wear into account can easily burn through blocks used to store frequently updated